 If you are looking to acquire or increase a qualifying holding or control in a PI or EMI, you must get approval from us first.
 Find out more about the process.

-Under the Payment Services Regulations (PSRs) 2017 and the Electronic Money Regulations 2011, if you are proposing to acquire or increase a qualifying holding, or control, in a PI or EMI, you must notify and obtain approval in advance from the FCA, and, in some circumstances, from the Prudential Regulation Authority (PRA), in advance.
+Under the Payment Services Regulations 2017 (PSRs 2017) and the Electronic Money Regulations 2011, if you are proposing to acquire or increase a qualifying holding or control in a PI or EMI, you must notify and obtain approval from us, and in some circumstances, from the Prudential Regulation Authority (PRA), in advance.
 The notification should be made in writing.

 Changes in control occur when a relevant threshold is crossed; these thresholds are 10%, 20%, 30% and 50%, or significant influence.
 Decreases in qualifying holdings must also be notified by outgoing controllers.

 The person acquiring or increasing their qualifying holding (control) must obtain approval in advance, using the relevant form: